Todd Hubka - Varsity Head Coach

-Ryan MacDonald is currently in his 7th year of coaching with the Prairie Baseball Academy.
-He resides in Lethbridge, but was originally born and raised in Kennetcook, Nova Scotia.
-Ryan played for Team Nova Scotia at the Canada Cup in 2002 and 2003.
-He also played for Team Nova Scotia at the the 2005 Canada Games in Regina, SK.
-Throughout his playing career in Nova Scotia, Ryan played in three National Championships, finishing 2nd in 2005 at the Saskatoon Junior Nationals.
-Ryan came to PBA in 2004 where he played for three years before moving on to the University of Texas-Brownsville (UTB).
-He played at UTB for two years and was named to the 2008 All-Conference Team.
+Ryan MacDonald is in his 11th year coaching with the Prairie Baseball Academy.
+Ryan was born and raised in Kennetcook, Nova Scotia.
+MacDonald played for Team Nova Scotia at the Canada Cup in 2002 and 2003, as well as representing Team Nova Scotia at the 2005 Canada Games in Regina, SK.
+Ryan came to PBA in 2004 and played for three years before moving on to the University of Texas-Brownsville.
+Ryan played two years at UTB and was named to the 2008 All-Conference Team.
 Ryan graduated in 2012 with his Bachelor of Arts in Kinesiology from the University of Lethbridge.
-Ryan is also a personal trainer at the YMCA in Lethbridge.
-Ryan is very excited about the prospects of the 2015 varsity team, with many players returning to the lineup and an exciting group of newcomers.
-Head Coach Todd Hubka feels Ryan’s commitment to the game and the Dawgs program are of great benefit to the team.
+Ryan has two beautiful daughters, Blakely 3 and Makenna 6 months.